Gender inequality: Attempts in equalizing household work

 Gender roles have changed drastically over the past few decades.
-In an article taking the time period of 1920–1966, data was recorded which surmised that women spent most of their time tending the home and family.
-A study assessing changing gender roles between males and females showed that as women begin to spend less time in the house, men are taking over the role of the caretaker and spending more time with children as compared to their female counterparts.
-Robin A. Douthitt, author of the article, "The Division of Labor Within the Home: Have Gender Roles Changed?" concluded by saying, "(1) men do not spend significantly more time with children when their wives are employed and (2) employed women spend significantly less time in child care than their full-time homemaker counterparts (3) over a 10-year period both mothers and fathers are spending more total time with children."
-(703).
+In a study assessing changing gender roles between males and females from Human Ecology scholar, Robin Douhthitt, date from 1920-1966 was recorded which surmised that women spent most of their time tending the home and family.
+The same study showed that as women begin to spend less time in the house, men begin to take on the role of the caretaker and spend more time with children as compared to their female counterparts.
+Douthitt concludes "The Division of Labor Within the Home: Have Gender Roles Changed?" concluded by saying, "(1) men do not spend significantly more time with children when their wives are employed and (2) employed women spend significantly less time in child care than their full-time homemaker counterparts (3) over a 10-year period both mothers and fathers are spending more total time with children."

 Women bear a disproportionate burden when it comes to unpaid work.
 In the Asia and Pacific region, women spend 4.1 times more time in unpaid work than men do.
 Additionally, looking at 2019 data by the OECD (Organization for Economic Co-operation and Development) countries, the average time women spent in unpaid work is 264 minutes per day compared to men who spent 136 minutes per day.
 Although men spend more time in paid work, women still spend more time, in general, doing both paid and unpaid work.
 The numbers are 482.5 minutes per day for women and 454.4 minutes per day for men.
 These statistics show us that there is a double burden for women.

+Change in Gender Equality

+Gender equality started to drastically change in America when women gained the right to vote in 1920.
+Women’s rights were strengthened after this milestone including "the flapper which symbolized the personal freedom trumpeted by the emerging mass culture, including a freer approach to relationships with the opposite sex."
+After the first International Women’s conference in 1975, women had more avenues to advocate for their rights globally.
+In 1995, following the fourth International Women’s Conference in Beijing China, "American women no longer needed to stop their activism at the border or limit it to one gender.
+They were now part of a truly global community."
+However, gender inequality is still ongoing today.
+Some examples include women working longer hours than men, women suffering from education inequality throughout the world, being unable to express themselves freely, and being underpaid for performing the same as men.
+In a study about how to best achieve gender equality by political scholars, Kristen Renwickrenwick Monroe, Jenny Choi, Emily Howell, Chloe Lampros-Monroe, Crystal Trejo, and Valentina Perez, many policies are recommended as to best reach equity.
+Some of these policies include hiring and appointing qualified women to positions of power, providing mentoring programs, promoting salary equity programs, and encouraging and helping implement a shift in knowledge about different cultures, genders, races, and sexualties.